Skip to main content

 The total number of ADT alerts exchanged with each ACHN entities for the Medicaid recipients.

 Arkansas Event Notifications Medicaid providers and Medicaid beneficiaries use the HIE to improve care coordination and reduce readmissions while working towards the goal of reducing unnecessary hospitalizations.
 The HIE will demonstrate its ability to notify PCMHS when their attributed member has an encounter at a hospital.
 These real-time notifications provide information to PCMHs about a patient’s medical services encounter, demographics, as well as the date and time of the event.
 The timely collection and distribution of these notifications to the PCMH facilitates the needed follow up care required to improve the overall quality as well as lower the cost of care delivered to patients.
-To demonstrate that this functionality is operational, the following information will be provided to Medicaid: -Number of Alerts sent to each PCMH each Month
+Number of Alerts sent to each PCMH each Month

 Arkansas Event Notifications To improve care coordination of PASSE members by providing real time data to the PASSE.
 The HIE will demonstrate the ability to send real time ADTs to Medicaid attributed PASSE members to the PASSE’s analytical tool.
 The real time flow of ADTs for intense care coordination improves patient’s outcomes and improves follow up after an acute encounter.
 Once the PASSE receives the ADT, the system generates automated tasks and transitions protocols established by Medicaid.
-To demonstrate the functionality is operational, the following information will be provided to Medicaid: -Monthly count of messages or encounters on Medicaid attributed members sent to each individual PASSE.
+Monthly count of messages or encounters on Medicaid attributed members sent to each individual PASSE.

 District of Columbia Event Notifications DHCF attests that Medicaid providers use of the HIE care coordination technical investments for Medicaid beneficiaries will improve health outcomes.
 Here is how: